kiali/openshift-servicemesh-plugin/README.md

 cd plugin
 yarn install

-# If necessary, make sure you change the "KIALI_PROXY" value in .env.development so it points to your Kiali Server URL
+# If necessary, make sure you change the "API_PROXY" value in .env.development so it points to your Kiali Server URL
 # vi .env.development

-# Copy the plugin-config.json file into the "dist" folder to emulate the ConfigMap in a local environment
-cp plugin-config.json dist

-# If necessary, make sure you change the "kialiUrl" in the config file so it points to your Kiali Server URL
-# vi dist/plugin-config.json
 ```

 ### Run The Plugin and OpenShift Console Locally